-- 1. Analyses necessary to determine the correct dam hazard classification - 2.
-Provide any available as-built design data, drawings, and any current completed investigation analysis results as it pertains to the selected watershed study area. - 3.
+- 1. Provide any available as-built design data, drawings, and any current completed investigation analysis results as it pertains to the selected watershed study area. - 2.
 Provide all data and documentation, as available, used for completion of the Environmental Document (Plan/EA/EIS) and selection of the proposed alternative as documented in the Final Plan-EA/EIS.